If you don't want to hear about numbers, algebraic equations or geometry, rest assured - maths is so much more interesting than that.

 A tutor can offer a different approach to learning strategies than a school teacher, and children usually need this individualised approach to perfect their learning skills and improve their self-esteem.

-Sure, maths can get pretty complicated, but it’s a lot more interesting when you look beyond the blackboard!
+Sure, maths can get pretty complicated, but it's a lot more interesting when you look beyond the blackboard and darn useful.
+One of the many reasons you should consider learning maths with a tutor.

 Maths has a rich background which no one notices upon first glance, but teaching and learning the subject is as important in out high-tech 21st-century society as it ever was.